The regular expression used in triggers allows only replacement.

 Parameters:

-: replacement chars (must contain the same number of UTF-8 chars than chars1
+string: the stringchars1: chars to translatechars2: replacement chars (must contain the same number of UTF-8 chars than chars1)Returns:

 str = string_translate_chars ("test", "abcdef", "ABCDEF"); /* str == "tEst" */